Maternal Fetal Medicine Services

 Our physicians see patients at our West River Street office, 146 West River Street Providence, RI 02904, as well as patients who have been admitted to Rhode Island Hospital and Women & Infants Hospital.

-Our prenatal genetic counselor, William Campbell, MA, MS, CGC works with individuals or couples who have an increased chance of having a child with a birth defect or genetic condition.
+Our prenatal genetic counselor works with individuals or couples who have an increased chance of having a child with a birth defect or genetic condition.
 Individuals who are pregnant or considering having a child in the future can meet with our prenatal genetic counselor to understand their risk more clearly.
 They can discuss options for prenatal screening, carrier testing, diagnostic testing (for example, amniocentesis), and/or assisted reproduction techniques such as in vitro fertilization with preimplantation genetic testing.

 Genetic counseling before you become pregnant can address concerns about factors that might affect your baby during infancy or childhood.